-For most businesses, there are no angel investors.
-No venture capital funding.
-No series A financing.
+For most businesses, there are no angel investors — no venture capital funding, and no series A financing.
 Many of today’s smartest entrepreneurs have built their businesses without the luxury of investors.

 Fractional, or part-time, employees are exceptionally qualified professionals who share their time and services among various companies.
-A fractional employee may work in-house, like an internal employee, but for a fraction of the time of a full-time, in-house employee.
+A fractional employee may work in-house, similar to an internal employee, but for a fraction of the time of a full-time, in-house employee.

 Hiring internal employees has many benefits.
 Working solely for one company enables employees to have extensive knowledge of the brand and the technologies they use.
 Internal employees are more likely to be loyal to the business and have established a rapport with other team members.

 Fractional hiring enables businesses, who wouldn’t otherwise have the budget, to get the expertise of experienced professionals at a fraction of the price of hiring full-time employees.
-Because companies do not have to provide training or take on the cost of additional employee expenses like benefits, leave pay, or holidays for fractional hires, they have more resources which allow them to invest in other areas of the business.
+As companies do not have to provide training or incur costs of additional employee expenses (benefits, leave pay, or holidays) for fractional hires, resources are freed up to invest in other areas of the business.

-Fractional employees can fill the roles essential to helping your business grow and achieve its goals, including developing strategy and providing support to your current team until it makes sense to bring that position on full-time.
+Fractional employees can fill the roles essential to helping your business grow and achieve company goals.
+These roles might include developing a strategy and providing support to your current team until it makes sense to bring that position on full-time.